statbiophys/SONIA/README.md

 An example script is provided that reads in selected and pre-selected sequences from supplied text files and infer selection factors on any amino acid / position / CDR3 length combinations and V/J identity, saving the inferred model to a file.
 Then the model is loaded into the EvaluateModel to generate sequences before and after selection, and calculate probabilities and energies for the generated sequences.

+## Installation

+The provided `environment.yml` file describes the SONIA dependencies.

+---

 Free use of SONIA is granted under the terms of the GNU General Public License version 3 (GPLv3).